 You have now successfully created a Lucidchart account map.
 This account map is automatically linked to the same account in Salesforce.

-- After opening the account map, select “Open contacts panel” under the company name on the left panel.
+- After opening the account map, select “Contacts” under the company name on the left panel.

 - Your account contacts will appear in alphabetical order.
 You can also search contacts by typing in the contact’s name where it says “Search contacts…” at the top of the panel to easily locate contacts.